 In the Marines, Special Intelligence System Administrators have duties that span an array of encrypted communications.
 They're the ones who keep the communications systems running properly, working with hardware and related technology.
-Think of them like the Marine Corps' IT department, but with slightly higher stakes than their civilian counterparts.
+Think of them as the Marine Corps' IT department, but with slightly higher stakes than their civilian counterparts.

 They work with everything from tactical radio platforms, satellite platforms, and data network services from local-level to enterprise-level designs.
-This includes (but isn't limited to) specialized communications equipment, unit-unique intelligence repositories and computer information technology.
+This includes (but isn't limited to) specialized communications equipment, unit-unique intelligence repositories, and computer information technology.

-These Marines oversee the integration of enterprise services, automated services, cloud computing, converging and emerging technologies, and national-to-tactical reach back capabilities.
+These Marines oversee the integration of enterprise services, automated services, cloud computing, converging and emerging technologies, and national-to-tactical reach-back capabilities.
 It's up to them to maintain connectivity into the Marine Corps ISR enterprise for data standardization, enterprise support and services, network and data redundancy, and disaster recovery.

 This is considered a primary military occupational specialty (MOS), and the Marine Corps categorizes it as MOS 2651.
 It's open to Marines between the ranks of private and master gunnery sergeant.